orion-cirb/DNA_in_Bacteria/README.md

 * Detect bacteria on the average intensity Z-projection of channel 3 with Omnipose
 * Detect DNA on the max intensity Z-projection of channel 1 with Omnipose
-* In each bacterium, return distances between bacterium centroid and DNA centroid and colocalization events
+* In each bacterium, return distances between bacterium centroid and DNA centroid

 ### Dependencies